Desalination: Energy consumption

-The energy consumption of the desalination process depends on the salinity of the water.
+The desalination process's energy consumption depends on the water's salinity.
 Brackish water desalination requires less energy than seawater desalination.

 The energy intensity of seawater desalination has improved: It is now about 3 kWh/m3 (in 2018), down by a factor of 10 from 20-30 kWh/m3 in 1970.
-This is similar to the energy consumption of other fresh water supplies transported over large distances, but much higher than local fresh water supplies that use 0.2 kWh/m3 or less.
+This is similar to the energy consumption of other freshwater supplies transported over large distances, but much higher than local fresh water supplies that use 0.2 kWh/m3 or less.

 A minimum energy consumption for seawater desalination of around 1 kWh/m3 has been determined, excluding prefiltering and intake/outfall pumping.
-Under 2 kWh/m3 has been achieved with reverse osmosis membrane technology, leaving limited scope for further energy reductions as the reverse osmosis energy consumption in the 1970s was 16 kWh/m3.
+Under 2 kWh/m3 has been achieved with reverse osmosis membrane technology, leaving limited scope for further energy reduction, as the reverse osmosis energy consumption in the 1970s was 16 kWh/m3.

 Supplying all US domestic water by desalination would increase domestic energy consumption by around 10%, about the amount of energy used by domestic refrigerators.
 Domestic consumption is a relatively small fraction of the total water usage.

-Note: "Electrical equivalent" refers to the amount of electrical energy that could be generated using a given quantity of thermal energy and appropriate turbine generator.
-These calculations do not include the energy required to construct or refurbish items consumed in the process.
+Note: "Electrical equivalent" refers to the amount of electrical energy that could be generated using a given quantity of thermal energy and an appropriate turbine generator.
+These calculations do not include the energy required to construct or refurbish items consumed.

-Given the energy intensive nature of desalination, with associated economic and environmental costs, desalination is generally considered a last resort after water conservation.
+Given the energy-intensive nature of desalination and the associated economic and environmental costs, desalination is generally considered a last resort after water conservation.
 But this is changing as prices continue to fall.

 Cogeneration

-Cogeneration is generating excess heat and electricity generation from a single process.
+Cogeneration is generating useful heat energy and electricity from a single process.
 Cogeneration can provide usable heat for desalination in an integrated, or "dual-purpose", facility where a power plant provides the energy for desalination.
 Alternatively, the facility's energy production may be dedicated to the production of potable water (a stand-alone facility), or excess energy may be produced and incorporated into the energy grid.
 Cogeneration takes various forms, and theoretically any form of energy production could be used.
 However, the majority of current and planned cogeneration desalination plants use either fossil fuels or nuclear power as their source of energy.
 Most plants are located in the Middle East or North Africa, which use their petroleum resources to offset limited water resources.
 The advantage of dual-purpose facilities is they can be more efficient in energy consumption, thus making desalination more viable.

 The current trend in dual-purpose facilities is hybrid configurations, in which the permeate from reverse osmosis desalination is mixed with distillate from thermal desalination.
 Basically, two or more desalination processes are combined along with power production.
 Such facilities have been implemented in Saudi Arabia at Jeddah and Yanbu.

 A typical supercarrier in the US military is capable of using nuclear power to desalinate 1500000 L of water per day.